codywahl/AppointmentRetriever/README.md

 * A note on FullAccess: Full access “Allows the delegate to open the mailbox, and view, add and remove the contents of the mailbox.
 Doesn't allow the delegate to send messages from the mailbox.”

-#### The follow PowerShell commands will issue FullAccess rights to a user
+#### The following PowerShell commands will issue FullAccess rights to a user

 ```powershell
 $URL = "<url to your exchange server>"